Sarah Henry

 I began the path to ordination in 2014, but after I forgot to fill out some of the paperwork, it was pushed to the following year.
 Then I discovered I was pregnant.
 If you want to understand an aspect of women in ministry, ask pregnant pastors about their experiences!
 The Covenant gladly pushed me to the next year (2017).
 But that changed back to 2016 when we lost our son after five months of pregnancy.

-Last winter I sat in the ordination interview with the Board of Ordered Ministry only two weeks after being in the hospital.
+Last winter, I sat in the ordination interview with the Board of Ordered Ministry only two weeks after being in the hospital.
 They began the interview saying, “We know this is a hard time for you.
-Usually we begin the interviews by having you tell us about your context.
+Usually, we begin the interviews by having you tell us about your context.
 But we’d like to give you the option to just talk about how you’re doing.”
 It was the church being the church.
 I was so grateful for the space to mourn even in my own ordination interview.

 When the board approved me, someone said, “We are so proud of you,” and I burst into tears.
-Ordination wasn’t about taking the next step, it was about joining the ranks of those committed to spending their lives loving and living with the people of God.
+Ordination wasn’t about taking the next step; it was about joining the ranks of those committed to spending their lives loving and living with the people of God.

 Challenges

 Yet when people ask me, “How do you respond to those who do not believe women should be pastors?”
 I tell them I simply do what I always do.
 I walk alongside them.
 I allow them the opportunity to re-humanize me and to see that God has always and will continue to work through his children.
-Whether we be old, young, prominent or marginalized.
+Whether we be old, young, prominent, or marginalized.
 God will find a way to speak through us.

 Joys

 God used the stories of my life to move me forward, and before I knew it, this path was before me.
 After witnessing a youth pastor completely ignore students who were begging for his attention, I became determined to listen well.
-My parents, who showed love and compassion as a necessary part of the Christian life, showed me what difference unconditional love can mean for those struggling with faith and life.
+My parents, who showed love and compassion as a necessary part of the Christian life, showed me what difference unconditional love can make for those struggling with faith and life.
 It was as if God was constantly whispering in my ear at each crossroad, “Pay attention.”
 I went into ministry to teach students that it is way more important to be genuine in front of God than perfect.

 Oh, there have been so many rewards!
 When a student says, “Can we talk?” that’s a reward.
 When a kid shares their story in connection with a biblical story, that’s a reward.
 When anyone allows me to enter into their personal lives, whether painful or joyful, that is a reward.
 I recently went with a student to get his wisdom teeth out.
-Being invited into that space, to be with him when he was nervous, to keep his mom company in the waiting room was one of my greatest treasures.
+Being invited into that space, to be with him when he was nervous, to keep his mom company in the waiting room, was one of my greatest treasures.
 I thank God every day for the gift of intimate community and the opportunity to walk alongside his incredible children.

 My parents really shaped my life.
 My dad used to drop me off at school and say, “Go M.A.D. (make a difference)!”
 My mom, to this day, cannot stand to see anyone in pain.
 They were constantly taking in those who were alone or suffering.
 They showed me how patient love transforms lives and introduced me to a God-centered life.
 I will continue to live the rest of my life trying to emulate their example.